google/autobound/README.md

-# AutoBound
-#### Automatically Deriving Upper and Lower Bounds on Arbitrary Functions
+# AutoBound: Automatically Bounding Functions

 AutoBound is a generalization of automatic differentiation.
 In addition to computing a Taylor polynomial approximation of a function, it computes upper